30 Surprising Habits That Make You Age Quicker

-The secret to effortless aging is quitting these things.
+The secret to effortless aging is quitting these bad behaviors.

 As we get older, we tend to obsess over looking and feeling younger.
-We inspect every new worry line, stress over every grey hair, and revamp our wardrobes to create the allusion that we're not as old as we actually are.
+We inspect every new worry line, stress over every grey hair, and revamp our wardrobes to create the illusion that we're not as old as we actually are.
 But in many cases, it's not the finer points of our appearance that contribute to aging, but the things we're doing every day that show on our faces.
 Even sleeping on sub-par pillowcases or slouching over our phones while in quarantine can age us beyond our years.
 Curious what you're doing to speed up the aging process?
 Read on to learn which habits are making you age faster.
 And for the things you should be doing as you age, here are 20 Habits Proven to Slow Down Aging.